Grand Island Public Schools

 Grand Island Public Schools (GIPS) is a public school district located in the city of Grand Island, Nebraska, United States.
 The district serves all of Grand Island.
 It has one high school, three middle schools, and fourteen elementary schools, as well as a preschool.

 GIPS's superintendent is Matthew Fisher.

 Enrollment

-GIPS enrols 9,920 students as of the 2020–21 school year.
+GIPS enrolls 9,920 students as of the 2020–21 school year.

 Schools

 The district operates fourteen elementary schools: Dodge, Engleman, Gates, Howard, Jefferson, Knickrehm, Lincoln, Newell, Seedling Mile, Shoemaker, Starr, Stolley Park, Wasmer, and West Lawn.
 It also has a preschool, Early Learning Center, for children aged 3–5.

 There are three middle schools: Barr, Walnut, and Westridge.

 There is one high school: Grand Island Senior High School or GISH.